A Koopman framework for rare event simulation in stochastic differential equations: Numerical examples

 where $w_1$ and $w_2$ are left eigenvectors of $\A$.
 The function of interest is an indicator on the ball of radius $0.75$ centered at the origin, which is projected onto the set of eigenfunctions.
 Since the indicator is an even function along the direction of any solitary left eigenvector, we can omit eigenfunctions with odd polynomial degree prior to projection.
 Thus, the indicator function over the ball is projected onto the span of $\{\phi_0,\phi_3, \phi_4, \phi_5\}$.

 We plot the eigenfunctions in Figure \ref{fig:nonnorm_eigfunc} and highlight the left eigenvector directions in red.
 To generate the regression points that are used to approximate the indicator function as a linear combination of eigenfunctions, we simulate 121 independent trajectories of length $T$, beginning with uniformly spaced initial conditions on $[-0.8,0.8]^2$.
-The state is extracted at time intervals of $\Delta t = 0.02$, and the resulting 60621 points are shown in Figure \ref{fig:nonnorm_eigfunc}.
-Figure \ref{fig:vectorfield} then shows the vector fields produced by the resulting biasing function at $t \in \{5, 8, 9.9\}$.
+The state is extracted at time intervals of $\Delta t = 0.02$, and the resulting 60621 points are shown in Figure \ref{fig:nonnorm_eigfunc}. \revi{In this example we found

+with multiplicative factor $c = 7$.} Figure \ref{fig:vectorfield} then shows the vector fields produced by the resulting biasing function at $t \in \{5, 8, 9.9\}$.
 Notice that the biasing pushes in the direction of the slowest-decaying left eigenvector for most of the simulation period $[0,T]$, until the end of the interval, when $T-t$ becomes small and the biasing \eqref{eq:doobeigenfuncs} begins to push in all directions away from the attracting point.
 In Figure \ref{fig:nonnorm_samps}, we show sample trajectories of the unbiased and biased systems.
 Notice that the exit directions do not generally align with any eigenvector directions.
-Performance of the importance sampling estimator is summarized in Table \ref{tab:nonnormal}, where we observe that the variance is reduced by a factor of over 2500.
+Performance of the importance sampling estimator is summarized in Table \ref{tab:nonnormal}, where we observe that the variance is reduced by a factor of over 6000.
 Figure \ref{fig:nonnorm_distr} shows the histogram of the norm of the state at time $T$ for simple Monte Carlo and importance sampling.
-Notice that far more samples reach the rare event when importance sampling is applied.
+Notice also that far more samples reach the rare event when importance sampling is applied.

+\revi{To show that method works well with larger values of $T$, we also consider the case where $T = 50$ and apply the same biasing scheme, i.e., using \eqref{eq:nonnormalkbesol} but with the new $T$ value.
+For this case, the estimator performs similarly well and we see that the variance is reduced by a factor of over 3000.
+The results are summarized in Table \ref{tab:nonnormal2}.
+The quality is maintained mainly due to the nature of the problem we are solving.
+We only consider the probability that the state is in the rare event at a particular time $T$, rather than being in the event at any time before $T$.
+This means that the biasing function need not be very large until close to time $T$.
+This is reflected in the form of the Doob transform---the biasing function is initially small, but grows exponentially as $t$ approaches $T$. }